watertap-org/watertap/docs/how_to_guides/how_to_use_loopTool_to_explore_flowsheets.rst

          sd: standard deviation
          num_samples: number of samples to run

-The sweep_param_loop parameters will be iterated over one by one, to sweep over multiple parameter at onese you can define a group as follows:
+The sweep_param_loop parameters will be iterated over one by one, to sweep over multiple parameter at once you can define a group as follows:

 .. code-block::